oracle-livelabs/converged/microservices-cicd/walkthrough-jenkins-liquibase/walkthrough-jenkins-liquibase.md

     </copy>
     ```

-    You can review output from the above command:
+    You can review the output from the above command:

     ```bash
     remote: Enumerating objects: 32, done.